u-boot/u-boot/doc/usage/environment.rst

 This is most-likely not complete:

+autostart
+    If set to "yes" (actually any string starting with 1, y, Y, t, or T) an image loaded with one of the commands listed below will be automatically started by internally invoking the bootm command.

+    * bootelf - Boot from an ELF image in memory
+    * bootp - boot image via network using BOOTP/TFTP protocol
+    * dhcp - boot image via network using DHCP/TFTP protocol
+    * diskboot - boot from ide device
+    * nboot - boot from NAND device
+    * nfs - boot image via network using NFS protocol
+    * rarpboot - boot image via network using RARP/TFTP protocol
+    * scsiboot - boot from SCSI device
+    * tftpboot - boot image via network using TFTP protocol
+    * usbboot - boot from USB device

+    If the environment variable autostart is not set to a value starting with 1, y, Y, t, or T, an image passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
+    This can be used to load and uncompress arbitrary data.

 baudrate
     Used to set the baudrate of the UART - it defaults to CONFIG_BAUDRATE (which defaults to 115200).